SGrondin/flatifyJS/README.md

 Flatify is a simple, recursive and powerful dynamic flow management library for asynchronous Javascript and Node.JS.
 It was built to make callback heavy code, modular easy to read, write and maintain; in other words, to avoid going to [Callback Hell](http://www.google.com/search?q=callback+hell).
 Compared to the popular Async library, flatify has much more advanced fine tuning for concurrency features, but none of Async's collections and other utilities.

+I wrote this as a proof of concept and to gain a deeper understanding of asynchronous flow management.
+[Streamline](https://github.com/Sage/streamlinejs) is the tool I recommend to solve the async problem in Node.JS, it's a really amazing piece of software.

 ## Basic features

 Flatify works by building a queue of ordered jobs.